dojoteef/synst/README.md

 <img src="resources/model.png">
 </p>

-Our approach treats syntax as a form of latent supervision, in order to speed up neural machine translation (NMT) for the Transformer architecture.
-We modify the Transformer architecture by adding a single layer parse decoder, which first autoregressively predicts a shallow chunking of the parse, conditioned on this parse, the model generates the final target translation in a single pass through the token decoder.
-The above demonstrates the inputs and outputs for each module in the architecture.
+Our approach uses syntactic supervision to speed up neural machine translation (NMT) for the Transformer architecture.
+We modify the Transformer architecture by adding a single layer parse decoder that autoregressively predicts a shallow chunking of the target parse.
+Then, conditioned on this parse, a separate token decoder generates the final target translation in one shot (non-autoregressively).
+The figure above demonstrates the inputs and outputs for each module in the architecture.

 ## Requirements